| | |

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

 I have been playing around with ways to wear a hair topper in the summer and keep my head cool.
-This so not easy.
+This is not so easy.
 My favorite summer topper for wearing to the beach or bike riding with a hat is the Noriko’s Milan Topper in the color Creamy Blonde.

 20 inch bayalage baseball cap wig hair hat

 I looked around on Amazon and I found the nicest baseball hat wig for a whopping $20!
-It is synthetic hair, 20 inches long with long roots and light ends or bayalage. the best part is there is almost no wig shine.
+It is synthetic hair, 20 inches long with long roots and light ends or bayalage.
+The best part is that there is almost no wig shine.
+But it still wasn’t what I wanted.
+I wanted something that matched better to my own hair.

-Then I had the thought “why don’t I just make my own wig hat”.
-I had a bunch of human hair wefts leftover from my adding wefts to a wig post.
+Then I had the thought, “Why don’t I just make my own wig hat?”
+I had a bunch of human hair wefts leftover from adding wefts to a wig post.
 So I sewed them all back together and stitched them into a hat.

-Now I have a DIY wig hat that is closer to my own hair and I can style it and wear it however I want.
-Of course, if DIYing is too much for you can buy the one I bought at the link provided.
+Now I have a wig hat that is closer to my own hair, and I can style it and wear it however I want.
+Of course, if DIYing is too much for you, you can buy that’s with wigs like the one I bought at the link provided above.

 I know from experience that using hot glue on outdoor wreaths can be a bad idea.
-After they sit in the sun too long the hot glue will eventually let go and possibly get hot enough to melt.
+After they sit in the sun for too long, the hot glue will eventually let go and possibly get hot enough to melt.

-Because I ride my bike in the hot sun for hours, I decided to go with stitching the wefts in.
+Because I ride my bike in the hot sun for hours, I decided to stitch the wefts in.
 I would hate for the glue to melt onto my bio hair.
+What a mess!

-If it’s easier for you to hot glue the wefts into the hat then, by all means, do it.
-Use strong glue sticks and make sure they are made for fabric so it will bond to the hat fabric well.
+If it’s easier for you to hot glue the wefts into the hat, then, by all means, do it.
+Use strong glue sticks and make sure they are made for fabric, so they will bond to the hat fabric well.

 I have some on order and will add that to the tutorial when I try it out.
 Here’s how I made it…